 Below is a revised table for armour costs in Astonishing ACKS.
 (The armour descriptions are examples for an area with Skandik influence.)
-Since most of my starting adventures take place near a Class V market (like Türas Tem), I’ve included a column for whether such gear is available there.
+Since most of my starting adventures take place near a Class V market (like Türas Tem or Swampgate), I’ve included a column for whether such gear is available there.

 |Soft Leather||10gp||+1||1 st.||✔|

 |Leather Jerkin||20gp||+2||2 st.||✔|

 |Ring Mail||35gp||+3||3 st.||60%|